Aarception/Mo-information-security-portfolio/README.md

 July 17 is binding.
 Total confidentiality.
 All terms apply.
 All promises are permanent.
 I trust that the institution knows what to do.

 I will not be applying, but I am building VCI.
 VCI is a neutral trust infrastructure, competitors cannot build it.
 The institution cannot build it.
 And I am leaving the institution control over it's role in the final outcome of the narrative concerning VCI's founding.
 That is the greatest consideration under the circumstance.
+I am offering you redemption, because you are worth it.
+The choice ultimately belongs to you.

 Microsoft and Amazon will now become part of the engagement process.
+This is business.

 ---